tuturto/pyherc/manual/_sources/regions.txt

 ======
 Spider of huge size.
 These monsters stand almost as tall as human.
 They are not particularly fast, but their poisoned attacks can quickly kill careless adventurer.

+************
+Crimson Lair
+************
+It is rumoured that very deep caverns under city of Herculeum hide Crimson Lair.
+The Tome of Um'bano reads:

+   *In the ancient times, old evil ruled over the land and terrorized everything.
+   Kingdoms were drowned in fire and destroyed by demon, Crimson Jaw.
+Only when seven sages combined their powers, they could overcome him.
+But Crimson Jaw was too strong to be destroyed completely and his spirit had to be bound and trapped.
+Crimson Lair is his final resting place, where seals of seven sages keep him imprisoned.*